babelyx/en/whitepaper.md

 Thus, Role Pacts transforms user content to a perpetual self-running store supporting the asset to circulate and appreciate among different market roles automatically, providing long-term revenue for all stakeholders and maintaining high enthusiasm for various user types.

 ##### Passive Income

+Babelyx devotes itself to a world where users reign supreme!
+Let data return to individuals, let rights and incomes return to the true owner.
+Break through centralized traffic-centric economy of the traditional internet and usher in a decentralized economy centered on individual rights.

+More to be added here...

 ##### AI-Assisted Creation